saylesss88/nix-book/src/nix/gpg-agent.md

 **GnuPG** is a complete and free implementation of the OpenPGP standard.
 It allows you to encrypt and sign your data and communications, has a versatile key management system, and access modules for many kinds of public key directories.
-GnuPG (GPG), is a command line tool
+GnuPG (GPG), is a command line tool for secure communication.

 **PGP (Pretty Good Privacy)** and **GPG (GNU Privacy Guard)**.
 While distinct, they are deeply interconnected and, for the rest of this section, I'll use the